William Leonard Pickard: Imprisonment

 While serving two life sentences at the U.S. Penitentiary at Tucson, Arizona, Pickard conducted research on civil liberties, justice and drug-related topics.
 He wrote of his concerns about the opioid epidemic in the United States, and responded to media and academic requests on the subject.
 The website "Free William Leonard Pickard" posted regular updates about his activities until September 2017.
 In 2015 he published a novel, The Rose of Paracelsus.

 Pickard discussed his imprisonment with the writer and former LSD seller Seth Ferranti in 2016: "While doing research in unstable regions abroad, amid the chaos, I found my way by noticing the instances of humanity.
 Captive populations are similar; courtesy and service to others is the only path. ... long-term prisoners, especially the nonviolent who may be captive for decades, somehow retain a certain dignity.
 In all these years, lost among the thousands, I have seen only one man cry."
 He described teaching a fellow inmate to read: "it was a privilege each morning to teach reading to an illiterate black man in his forties.
 We laughed sometimes, but always yearned for our families ...
 He hid Jack and Jill from his cellmate, so others would not ridicule him.
 I asked why he wanted to learn.
 He replied, 'So I can read bedtime stories to my children.'
 How very brave he was."
 In addition, Pickard also met and befriended Silk Road website founder Ross Ulbricht while in prison, and maintains contact with his family.

 On July 27, 2020, Pickard was released from prison on compassionate grounds with the court citing his advanced age and medical conditions in light of the COVID-19 pandemic.
 Apperson was also released.
+On December 22, 2024 Apperson's sentence was commuted by President Joe Biden.